axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p class="_speakerc">We were going to tell them anyway.
 In fact&hellip;</p>
  <p>She glanced at her husband and he subtly signaled agreement with his eyes.</p>
  <p class="_speakera">We prefer to tell them ourselves.</p>
  <p class="_speakerb">That would be best.
-I felt akward coming here anyways.
+I felt awkward coming here anyway.
 Now let me explain what I see as my involvement&mdash;I paused for a bit and thought about what I wanted to say and how I wanted to say it&mdash;<span class="_speakerbc">I intend to help them out with the finances, the money part, but I don&rsquo;t want to expect any powerr over the company in any way.
 Except, maybe, they should reserve three chocolateeclairs from me.</p>
  <p>Finally, we all got to smile and relax a bit.</p>
  <p class="_speakera">What do you mean you don&rsquo;t want any power for your money?</p>
  <p class="_speakerb">Hmm.
 This may sound weird to you, but I am more interested that they and the community succeed.
 I&rsquo;ll give them what I call a <span class="_paradigm">Radical investment</span>.
 This means that they have to pay back the amount of money I give them plus a small interest.
 I&rsquo;ve made a couple of these investments before and the &ldquo;something more&rdquo; is that we take my interest, usually 10%, and the co-owners match it we end up with 20% of the investment in a pool and then distribute it to everybody based on their&hellip; contributions.</p>